mopore/go_playground/README.md

 | Debian-based | `sudo apt install golang-go` |
 | MacOS | `brew install go` |

+Check if installation was successful with `go version`.

 Ensure to have a `GOPATH` env variable set to `$HOME/go` and `$GOPATH/bin` in your `PATH` env variable.
 The directory `$HOME/go` should be created automatically by the go installation.
 For instance you can put the following lines in your `.bashrc` or `.zshrc` file: